 2. Explain the real meaning of anime

 Now you can already know that anime is hand-drawn computer animation originating from Japan.
 But your friends might not know that anime is actually not only for kids.
 In fact, the vast majority of anime I have seen have such meaning that a child would not comprehend it at all.
 You can try to explain this to your friends in your own words because you went through this as well—only you know what anime left a huge impact on you and why.

-You can tell your friends about the difference between the “American” cartoons and Japanese ones because they might not know it if they have never seen any anime, like ever.
+You can tell your friends about the difference between American cartoons and Japanese ones because they might not know if they have ever seen any anime, like ever.
 Japanese anime follows a storyline strongly and there is always a purpose hidden behind the series.
 It is true that American cartoons usually just want to target the child population so everything is absolutely simplified and kind of pointless—not all cases obviously, but the majority of them.

 In comparison to typical American cartoons, anime comes with more genres than actual series or movies, ranging from yaoi to horror, so you get the full spectrum of goodies certainly not targetting kids in many genres.
 You can certainly mention this to your friends along with something like “anime is just like any normal series, but animated”.
 I would even argue that anime is better than the normal series!

 3. Help them to pick the right anime

-Now, this is the best part!
-After you successfully baited your friend into the anime world, there is a part when you have to help them to pick the right anime for them to watch.
-This depends on what kind of person your friend is, how old they are, and most importantly, what genre they prefer.
+How not to fail to introduce your friends to anime is by picking the right anime for them to watch.
+The anime you pick should depend on what kind of person your friend is, how old they are, and most importantly, what genre they prefer.
 After you know the answer to these questions there is no more hesitation—pick some beginner-friendly anime.